-*Note – we refer throughout this article to these tactics as used in the context of a car accident.
+We refer throughout this article to these tactics as used in the context of a car accident.
 Keep in mind, however, that these tactics are used in car collisions, slip and fall, and other cases alike.
 They do not solely apply to car accidents.

 1. CALLING YOU VERY SOON AFTER AN INJURY